Get a Quote

 Do I need Owners Title Insurance

-What Owner's Title Insurance Covers
+What Does Owner’s Title Insurance Cover?

 Owner's Title Insurance vs. Homeowner's Insurance

 Consider the following example to understand the importance of having a Massachusetts owner’s title insurance policy.
-If you bought a home, and never purchased a home insurance policy, and that home burned down one week later, you would still be able to rebuild on the land.
+If you bought a home and never purchased a home owner’s insurance policy, and that home burned down one week later, you would still be able to rebuild on the land.
 While this would undoubtedly be a challenge, it would not be a total loss.

 Now, assume that you never purchased an owner’s title insurance policy, and one week after your closing there is a knock at your door.
 It turns out that many years ago a previous owner left this property to his best friend under his Will and it was recently discovered that the person who made this Will was incompetent at the time.
 Further, because of this, the Will has been determined invalid.
 Additionally, assume that under Massachusetts Intestacy Laws, his grandchild, who is now on your doorstep, is the true owner of the property on which you closed.
 Unlike before, when the house burned down, and you could at least rebuild, you now have a complete loss.
 You have no ownership rights in this land and no policy to protect you.

-Lender's Title Insurance vs Owner's Title Insurance
+Lender’s Title Insurance vs. Owner’s Title Insurance

 Examples of Title Defects